Metabolic Matrix . Info

 Ultraprocessed food is established as a metabolic disruptor acting to increase adiposity, reduce mitochondrial efficiency, drive insulin resistance, alter growth, and contribute to human morbidity and mortality.
 Consumer packaged goods (CPG) companies are beginning to understand the detrimental impact of the food they market, and have employed substitution strategies to reduce salt, sugar, and fat.
 However, the harms of ultraprocessed foods are far more complex than any single component, and are not ameliorated by such simple substitutions.
 Over the past 2 years, the authors have worked with the Kuwaiti Danish Dairy Company (KDD) to conduct a comprehensive scientific evaluation of their entire commercial food and beverage portfolio.
 Assay of the macronutrients, micronutrients, additives, and toxins contained in each of their products was undertaken to determine the precise nature of each product’s ingredients as well as the health impacts of processing.
 The authors formed a Scientific Advisory Team (SAT) and developed a tiered “Metabolic Matrix” founded in three science-based principles: (1) protect the liver, (2) feed the gut, and (3) support the brain.
 The Metabolic Matrix categorizes each product and provides the criteria, metrics, and recommendations for improvement or reformulation.
 Real-time consultation with the KDD Executive and Operations teams was vital to see these procedures through to fruition.
 This scientific exercise has enabled KDD to lay the groundwork for improving the health, well-being, and sustainability of their entire product line, while maintaining flavor, economic, and fiscal viability.
 This process is easily transferrable, and we are sharing this effort and its approaches as a proof-of-concept.
 The key aim of our work is to not only make ultraprocessed food healthier but to urge other food companies to implement similar analysis and reformulation of their product lines to improve the metabolic health and well-being of consumers worldwide.

 Food is the only lever we have to effect biochemical change to improve our health.
 The Metabolic Matrix focuses on three pillars of the human metabolic system: the brain, gut, and liver.
-If a food or beverage is harmful to one or more of these organs, then we must question its role in our diet.
+The Brain-Gut-Liver Axis is increasingly a focus and nexus of metabolic disease states.

 Support the Brain